Get insider access

 Compared To Other Speakers

 The JBL PartyBox Stage 320 is positioned in the middle of JBL's popular PartyBox line of portable speakers, both in terms of price and power.
-While it's not quite as portable as the JBL PartyBox On-The-Go (which is light enough to be carried around with a shoulder strap), it doesn't boast the ground-shaking volume of the JBL PartyBox 710 either (or its considerable heft).
+While it's not quite as portable as the JBL PartyBox On-The-Go (which is light enough to be carried around with a shoulder strap), it boasts the same ground-shaking volume outputted by the JBL PartyBox 710 (without the considerable heft).
 Users who want a speaker with even more bass on tap can check out the Sony ULT FIELD 7, which has two additional levels of 'ULT' bass.
 It also comes with an IP67 rating, making it a more durable choice than the mostly IPX4-rated PartyBox line.

 If you're looking for more options, check out the best Bluetooth speakers for bass, the best JBL speakers, and the best Bluetooth speakers.